aarongrisez/Qhord/v0.1/README.md

 ## Introducing Qhord

-Qboard is a flexible and portable interface for musical improvisation that is governed by a quantum simulation.
+Qhord is a flexible and portable interface for musical improvisation that is governed by a quantum simulation.
 The simulation currently implements a 7-dimensional quantum simulation which partially collapses due to user input (or "measurements").

 ### Pitch Spectrum